ADGEfficiency/dsr-rl/PITCHME.md

 1 - improving the predictive power of our value function

-2 - improving the policy - i.e. improving the actions that we take based on our value function
+2 - improving the policy

 ---
 ### Policy & value iteration